Causes of Tinnitus

 Currently there is no approved drug specifically to cure tinnitus.
 Most of treatment options concentrate on relieving the symptoms and making the tinnitus less distressing.

 Common methods are based on enriching the sound environment, via hearing aid fitting or providing additional sound sources (noise generators, sound libraries), that direct attention away from tinnitus.
-These are typically complemented by some form of counselling.
+These are typically complemented by some form of counseling.

 Therapies may also incorporate educational elements like relaxation techniques and psychological therapy, or alternative treatment such as acupuncture.